statnmap/HatchedPolygons/README.md

 status](https://github.com/statnmap/HatchedPolygons/workflows/R-CMD-check/badge.svg)](https://github.com/statnmap/HatchedPolygons/actions)
 <!-- badges: end -->

-## Create a hatched area for SpatialPolygons in R

 This R package creates a area filled by SpatialLines to allow for hatched areas in SpatialPolygons.
 This may be particularly useful when SpatialPolygons show holes but also